DovePigeonGuide

 Grit is an essential part of your doves' diet and should be available at all times.
 However, you need to give them appropriate, digestible grit with redstone and soluble minerals and avoid insoluble gravel or sand-based grits, or poultry or parrot ones.

-For more informations about the grit to choose, you can consult our guide on the subject.
+For more informations, you can consult our guide on the subject.

-For more informations about the calcium to choose, you can consult our guide on the subject.
+For more informations, you can consult our guide on the subject.

 Ringneck doves need horizontal space more than height.
 A wide enclosure allows short flights and natural movement.